 By limiting carbs and including more protein in your diet, you may help suppress your appetite hormones and better manage your hunger after you have eaten.
 Including more protein in the diet may also improve the rate at which you burn calories by as much as 20-35%.

 For these reasons, research suggests that a low-carb diet may lead to weight loss.
 However, the initial loss is mostly water and you’ll have to stick to the plan long-term in order to see fat loss.
-Some studies also look at ketones and the role they play in reducing inflammations in the body.
+Some studies have also reported that ketones play a role in reducing inflammation in the body.

 Does a low-carb diet lead to weight loss?

-In the short term, weight loss may be achieved at a relatively fast rate when carbs are heavily restricted.
+In the short term, when carbs are heavily restricted weight loss may be achieved at a relatively fast rate.
 However, over the longer term (beyond 12 months), there is no evidence that low-carb diets are any more effective than a standard calorie-restricted weight loss plan.

 Are low-carb diets healthy?
 Our nutritionist’s view…

-Cutting carbs may be a useful weight-loss strategy in specific situations.
-For example, if you need to achieve weight loss prior to surgery and as long as your doctor has agreed that it will be safe for you to adopt this style of eating.
+Cutting carbs may be a useful weight-loss strategy in specific situations – for example if you need to achieve weight loss prior to surgery (providing that your doctor has agreed that it will be safe for you to adopt this style of eating).

-Minimising carbs also helps to reduce insulin levels and increase a hormone called glucagon which triggers the body to burn fat.
-However, with this comes side effects including nausea, headache and fatigue as well as possible electrolyte imbalance, which makes this form of diet difficult to stick to and potentially dangerous.
+Minimising carbs also helps to reduce insulin levels and increases a hormone called glucagon which triggers the body to burn fat.
+However, with this comes side effects including nausea, headaches and fatigue as well as possible electrolyte imbalance, which makes this form of diet difficult to stick to and potentially dangerous.

 It's also worth remembering that much of the initial weight loss is actually water as the body uses it to store glucose.
 As the glucose becomes depleted, it releases the water.
-Hence why some people regain the weight once they resume a more balanced way of eating.
+This is why some people regain the weight once they resume a more balanced way of eating.

-It’s important for followers of a low-carb diet to understand which fruits and vegetables are low in carbs.
+It’s important to understand which fruits and vegetables are low in carbs.
 Without this knowledge, it may be difficult to achieve your 5-a-day.
-Eating a wide range of fruit and veg not only allows us to get plenty of vitamins and fibre but also means we benefit from protective plant compounds including flavonoids and carotenoids which may help fight heart disease, prevent certain cancers and may slow the signs of aging.
+Eating a wide range of fruit and veg not only allows us to get plenty of vitamins and fibre but also means we benefit from protective plant compounds including flavonoids and carotenoids which may help fight heart disease, prevent certain cancers and may slow the signs of ageing.

 What about a low-carb diet for those with diabetes?

-It should be noted that there have been reports of adverse effects of low-carb diets adopted by children with diabetes including poor growth, a greater risk of cardiovascular disease and psychological problems.
+It should be noted that there have been reports of adverse effects of low-carb diets when adopted by children with diabetes, including poor growth, a greater risk of cardiovascular disease and psychological problems.
 This reinforces the fact that no child should follow a restrictive diet.

 Who shouldn't follow a low-carb diet?

-All diabetics and anyone with a blood sugar management issue should discuss the potential implications of a low carb diet with their GP and healthcare team before embarking on such a regime.
-Similarly, anyone who meets one or more of these criteria:
+All diabetics and anyone with a blood sugar management issue should discuss the potential implications of a low-carb diet with their GP and healthcare team before embarking on such a regime.
+The same applies to anyone who meets one or more of the following criteria:

-• has an emotional or psychological issue around food, including has or are recovering from an eating disorder
+• Has an emotional or psychological issue around food, including having or being in recovery from an eating disorder, or being on prescribed medication

 If your goal is weight loss and you have a lot of weight to lose, you should seek the advice and guidance of a dietitian to ensure that the diet you follow provides all the necessary nutrients you need, including adequate fibre.